 A soft fork is akin to a software upgrade for that specific blockchain.
 It becomes the new way of doing things and brings new functionality to the blockchain.
 The blockchain itself doesn’t split because users agree on the new changes.
 When the change happens, the blockchain carries on chronologically from the same chain.

 A hard fork is similar in that it is an upgrade.
-But the changes are so fundamental (or all users cannot agree on the changes) that the blockchain cannot continue on from the previous chain.
+However, the changes are so fundamental (or all users cannot agree on the changes) that the blockchain cannot continue on from the previous chain.
 In these instances, the blockchain splits in two - the original and an updated version that implements the given change.
 The latter creates an entirely new cryptocurrency.

 There are many popular cryptocurrencies that have been created as a result of a hard fork including Bitcoin Cash and Bitcoin Gold.